marric72/cs125/README.md

 # cs125

-cs125 repo will forever be silly
+JUSTICE FOR README.md !!! -- cs125 repo will forever be silly